-Works from his first figurative period, in which he painted bodies and faces only with the explicit intent to "amplify the shock value," were shown in galleries in Milan and Nice (1997-2003) and in some group exhibitions in Venice, Innsbruck, and Palmi.
-Following this, Magnani entered a transition period that can be defined as “a blackout of meaning,” namely a lack of faith in the message of his artwork that made him lose momentum for public exhibitions, but not the desire to search and to paint.
+After his first figurative period in which he painted bodies and faces only with the explicit intent to "amplify to shock", represented by the galleries in Milan and Nice (1997-2003) and in some collective exhibitions in Venice, Innsbruck, and Palmi, Magnani enters in a transition period that can be defined as “a blackout of meaning”, namely a lack of faith in the message of his artworks that made him lose the momentum for public exhibitions, but not the desire to seek and to paint.

-He left Milan for Paris (2004-2006), where he continued to work on the human figure, which became more clean and symbolic.
-Only in Germany, Karlsruhe (2006-2011), did he definitively attain abstract painting, material and symbols, with a higher message and, this time, "worthy of being conveyed."
+Magnanileft Milan for Paris (2004-2006), where he continued to work on the human figure which is transformed, becoming more clean and symbolic.
+Only in Germany, Karlsruhe (2006-2011), did he definitively attain abstract painting, material and symbolic, with a higher message and, this time, "worthy of being conveyed".

 In 2010, in Germany, supported by Director Robert Walter, he presented his abstract creations for the first time at the Fondation Centre Culturel Franco-Allemand in Karlsruhe.
 In the same year, in Turin, he won the “Internazionale Italia Arte” and began a long-lasting and fruitful collaboration with the MIIT Museum and its director Guido Folco.
-In subsequent years, under the curatorship of Guido Folco, his work was exhibited in important group exhibitions in various European capitals (Prague, Sofia, Copenhagen, Vienna, Cologne, Berlin, London, and Rome) alongside great names on the Italian art scene, including Modigliani, Dova, Funi, Treccani, Boetti, Annigoni, Schifano, Scanavino, and Guttuso.
-In 2010 his book "Interview with Myself" was published, in which the artist explains the choices that led him to abandon the world of scientific research to devote himself entirely to art, the abandonment of figurative painting, and the newly found message which he aims to communicate in his abstract works.
+In subsequent years, under the curatorship of Guido Folco, his work was exhibited in important group exhibitions in various European capitals (Prague, Sofia, Copenhagen, Vienna, Cologne, Berlin, London, and Rome) alongside great names of the Italian art scene including Modigliani, Dova, Funi, Treccani, Boetti, Annigoni, Schifano, Scanavino, and Guttuso.
+In 2010 his book "Interview with Myself" was published; in the book Magnani explains the choice that led him to abandon the world of scientific research to devote himself entirely to art, the abandonment of figurative painting, and the newly found message which aims to communicate with his abstract works.

-In 2011 he exhibited for the first time in the United States in a group exhibition at the 33 Contemporary Gallery at the Zhou Brothers Art Center in Chicago, initiating a collaboration that is still ongoing.
-In 2011 he also participated in the exhibition "Contemporary Italian Art" held at the Italian Cultural Institute in Copenhagen and “L’unità dell’Arte, l’arte dell’Unità”, in Rome, at Complesso dei Dioscuri Quirinale.
+In 2011, he exhibited for the first time in the United States in a group exhibition at the 33 Contemporary Gallery in the Zhou Brothers Art Center of Chicago starting a still ongoing collaboration.
+In 2011 he also participated in the exhibition "Contemporary Italian Art" held at the Italian Cultural Institute of in Copenhagen and “L’unità dell’Arte, l’arte dell’Unità”, in Rome, at Complesso dei Dioscuri Quirinale (Italian President Palace).

-In 2012 his work was featured in a solo exhibition at the Altes Dampfbad of Baden-Baden (Germany) and two group exhibitions at the Italian Cultural Institutes in Sofia and Cologne.
-In the same year, he initiated a collaboration with the Akbaraly Foundation with the charity exhibition "Imagine" held at the AEM Foundation in Milan.
+In 2012, he realized a solo exhibition at the Altes Dampfbad of Baden-Baden (Germany) and two group exhibitions in the Italian Cultural Institute of Sofia and Cologne.
+In the same year he began a collaboration with the Akbaraly Foundation with the charity exhibition "Imagine" held at the AEM Foundation in Milan.

-In 2013 he participated in two important solo exhibitions: "Mystical Treasures" at the Italian Cultural Institute in Stuttgart and "Harmonices Mundi" at the Italian Cultural Institute in Prague; the later inspired by the mystical themes of Johannes Kepler in the creation of a work dedicated and donated to the city of Prague in the presence of the Mayor and the Italian diplomatic corps.
-Also in 2013, his work was included in the collective exhibition, "Ad Aeternum" at the Palazzo Pontificio Maffei Marescotti in the Vatican City.
+In 2013, he made two important solo exhibitions: "Mystical Treasures" at the Italian Cultural Institute of Stuttgart and "Harmonices Mundi" at the Italian Cultural Institute of Prague; the latter inspired by the mystical themes of Johannes Kepler and especially creating a work dedicated and donated to the city of Prague in the presence of the mayor and the Italian diplomatic corps.
+Also in 2013, to remember his participation in the collective exhibition "Ad Aeternum" at the Palazzo Pontificio Maffei Marescotti in Vatican City.

-In 2015 one of his works was included in the exhibition "From Picasso to Contemporary Artists" at the Oud Sint-Jan Museum in Bruges, Belgium.
-In October of the same year, he displayed his art project "Cosmic Hug - Connecting Art and People Together" at the Pinacoteca Ambrosiana in Milan, marked by an event featured in Vogue Italia, which was presented by Alessandro Cecchi Paone to raise money for the Akbaraly Foundation.
+In 2015, one of his works was part of the exhibition "From Picasso to contemporary artists" at the Oud Sint-Jan Museum in Bruges, Belgium.
+In October of the same year, he displayed his art project "Cosmic Hug - Connecting art and people together" at the Pinacoteca Ambrosiana in Milan with an event in favour of the Akbaraly Foundation presented by Alessandro Cecchi Paone and followed by Vogue Italia.